ansibleforsearx/docker-openSuseTumbleweed-ansible/README.md

 This image is built on Docker Hub automatically any time the upstream OS container is rebuilt, and any time a commit is made or merged to the `master` branch.
 But if you need to build the image on your own locally, do the following:

   1. [Install Docker](https://docs.docker.com/engine/installation/).
+  2. Clone this git repository.
-  2. `cd` into this directory.
+  3. `cd` into its directory.
-  3. Run `docker build -t opensusetumbleweed-ansible .`
+  4. Run `docker build -t opensusetumbleweed-ansible .`

 > Note: Switch between `master` and `testing` depending on whether you want the extra testing tools present in the resulting image.